what I'm doing now

 Recently

-Linux kernel 6.12 was released this week and my small contribution to it means I have now made 100 commits to the project:
+When Linux kernel 6.12 was released my small contribution to it meant I had made 100 commits to the project:

 git shortlog -sne